Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Even though they sound similar enough to be confusing, the allowance for Capital Gains Tax and Capital Allowances are different parts of the same process.

-Capital gains deal with the ‘gain’ that you make when you dispose of an asset which has increased in value.
+Capital gains deal with the ‘gain’ you make when you dispose of an asset which has increased in value.
 You’ll pay Capital Gains Tax on the gains you make if the total is above the allowance (also known as the annual exempt amount).
 It’s a bit like the Personal Allowance or the Dividend Allowance in that respect.

 Only individuals and trusts can use the annual exempt amount, but businesses can’t, so that’s where capital allowances come in.
 These enable businesses to offset the cost of big-ticket purchases (known as capital items) against their tax bill.